 Players play in clockwise turns.
-First, a player will draw a card, and second, he will play one of the two cards he is holding.
+First, a player will draw one more card, then they will play one of the two cards.
 The effect of the played card comes into play immediately and you have to apply it, even if it means you lose the round.

 A round ends if the deck runs out of cards, or if everyone but one player gets eliminated.
 And they go over super fast – I’m talking a matter of minutes per round.